rubenpp7/divewatchr/README.md

 library(divewatchr)
 ```
 #### Data load
+The `prep_data()` function loads data from a dive logbook located in a Google Sheets site.
-if no Google Sheets URL is added, a mock dataset is loaded
+<i>if no Google Sheets URL is added, a mock dataset will be automatically loaded so the package functions work on the mock dataset</i>
 ```r
 prep_data("1PpXTVS8LdzbvwLHyAAhR2MdT9Iwdy-hiqJknUzF7Yqo")
 # or